PNAILab-CSB-NCI-NIH/.github/profile/README.md

 ---
 ## Contact
-* For collaboration or inquiries, please contact our Principal Investigator: **wangyunx@mail.nih.gov**
+* For scientific inquiries and collaborations, please contact our Principal Investigator: [Yun-Xing Wang, Ph.D.](mailto:wangyunx@mail.nih.gov)
-* For support in using our tools, please contact our Lead Developer: **hermann.degenhardt@nih.gov**
+* For software, development, and technical inquiries, please contact our Lead Developer and Maintainer: [Hermann Degenhardt, Ph.D.](mailto:hermann.degenhardt@nih.gov)
-* If you encounter issues with a specific tool, please open an issue in the respective repository.
+* For bug reports, feature requests, or tool-specific questions, please open an issue in the respective repository.